Sitecore/jss/docs/data/routes/docs/nextjs/data-fetching/getStaticPaths/en.md

 	formatSearchQuery
 );
 ```

-In the previous code sample, `GraphQLSitemapService` executes the following steps:
+When you execute `fetchSSGSitemap`/`fetchExportSitemap` using the `GraphQLSitemapService`, the service executes the following steps:

 1. Fetch the `rootItemId` using the provided `rootItemPath`.
 2. Fetch items using `rootItemId` and the provided `locale`.